icedragon668/Restart/README.md

     And is helping me with notation.
 Both in the code and in the commits (notation is lacking here, at least for a "first" project.
-That will have to be ammended)
+That will have to be amended)

     I should also like to get some markdown under my belt.
     I never did get around to practicing that

 ## From Basic CSS Page 2 13th 9 2019